 One seamstress, Sapana, is based at Arnakot and has set up her sewing station in the waiting area of the health post.
 This is attracting a lot of positive interest from the local women.
 Her close proximity to the health post and to the local school means that she is ideally placed to make this a real community led project.

 The other seamstresses are based in Pokhara and are working as a team.
-They have recently donated 54 kits to schoolgirls in Pokhara as part of a six month pilot project.

 Each kit contains two base layers, eight pads, one waterproof pouch, two pairs of pants, a flannel, a bar of soap, a chart for monitoring the menstrual cycle and a drawstring bag to hold everything.